 Enhanced Coulomb Counting seems to be the best option for SOC estimation because it does not need advanced battery information like the Kalman filter approach, and it is usually more accurate than voltage based SOC estimation.
 However, Coulomb Counting assumes that all batteries in series have the same SOC because they have the same current.
 This is false because each battery will be slightly different, and a BMS needs to understand these differences in SOC in order to perform cell balancing.
 Therefore, we decided that the SOC algorithm to use is the Combined Coulomb Counting and Voltage-based method for SOC estimation to get an estimate that uses current and voltage.
-This method was chosen because it would reduce the accumulated errors from using the Coulomb counting method as this method is relatively accurate in the short term, and the periodic recalibrations using the OCV would ensure that the error from the Coulomb counting method would not get too significant.
-The Combined Coulomb Counting and Voltage-based for SOC Estimation method was implemented in software.
+This method was chosen because it would reduce the accumulated errors from using the Coulomb counting method as this method is relatively accurate in the short term, and the periodic recalibrations using the OCV would ensure that the error from the Coulomb counting method was implemented in software.
 This algorithm uses lots of readings from the current sensor, whose uncertainty is discussed in Appendix A.